A Typical Week at MASW

 MASW is a very busy place with lots of activities during the week.
 Class instruction and use of power equipment goes from 8:00 a.m. to around 6:00 p.m. each weekday.
 After 6:00 p.m., when the power equipment goes off, students are more than welcome to stay and work, socialize or do research in the library.
 Each class is required to review safety before power equipment can be used, but after the safety session, power equipment will officially be on, and students will have full access to all the machinery covered in the safety review.

 Full week classes begin on Monday and end on Friday.
 Classes begin at 8:00 a.m. and instruction generally wraps by 5:00 p.m. but could go well into the evening.
-MASW is in the Eastern Time Zone.
+MASW is in the EASTERN TIME ZONE.
 Power equipment can be used from 8:00 a.m. until 6:00 p.m. for all general woodworking classes and from 8:00 a.m. to 5:00 p.m. for turning classes Monday through Thursday.
 During the work week, the shop remains open after 6:00 p.m. for handwork, design, research, catch-up work and socializing.
 On Friday, the final cleanup and certificate presentations start around 3:00 p.m.
-Lunch is provided daily and includes a variety of wonderful homemade food.
-Tuesday night features a slide presentation by the instructors and a cook out dinner that spouses, friends, and family are welcome to attend.

 Enrollment is limited, and classes typically fill up fast.
-Students should have a general knowledge of woodworking and must bring their creative spirits.
+Students should have a general knowledge of woodworking.
 Wood for specific projects can be purchased from local sources, or you may bring your own.
-The school has several local sources that can provide pre-milled material for any class; just call the school for information.
+The school has a source for pre-milled material for any class; just call the school for information.
 Each class has a tuition cost and, if necessary, an additional cost for materials and/or supplies.
 If a class has a required material and/or supply fee, students are not allowed to bring their own materials in lieu of these fees.
-Students may ship tools or wood to their own attention at the school’s address and shipping home is easy with our in house UPS service.
+Students may ship tools or wood to their own attention at the school’s address and shipping home is easy with our in-house UPS service.

-Tool lists will be available online as they are made available from the instructors, and students are encouraged to bring their own hand tools.
+Tool lists will be emailed to students after the registration process is completed.
+Students are encouraged to bring their own hand tools.
 The school does have some extra hand tools that are available for students to use by request.
 If your class has a specific cut list or requires that you bring special materials or supplies, a list will be mailed to you in advance of the class.
-Videotaping of any instructional workshops is strictly prohibited even for personal use.
-REMEMBER THAT MANY WOODS ARE IRRITANTS OR EVEN TOXIC.
-PLEASE BRING ONLY DOMESTIC WOODS WITHOUT SPALT SO THAT EVERYONE BREATHES EASIER.
+Videotaping of any instructional workshop is strictly prohibited, even for personal use.
+Remember that many woods are irritants or even toxic.
+Please bring only domestic woods so that everyone breathes easier.

 Supplies such as sandpaper, glue, dowels, biscuits, screws, and small amounts of copy paper will be provided at no extra cost UNLESS OTHERWISE STATED.
 If there is no material fee listed with your class choice, and wood is required for the workshop, then you will be responsible either to bring your own wood or to purchase it from local sources.
 If your class requires that you bring pre-dimensioned materials, a cut list will be sent by regular mail along with your class confirmation letter.
 MASW can provide local sources that can provide pre-milled materials.
 Most tool lists will be available online as they become available.